agoncal/agoncal-training-javaee6-advanced/before/01-Forge/README.md

 # Java EE 6 Advanced Training - Forge

 In this module you will generate the CDBookStore application.
 It is a full Java EE 6 application with a JSF user interface and a REST interface.
+Data is stored into a H2 in-memory database.
 Thanks to JBoss Forge, generating the entire application takes only a few seconds.

 # DOJO - Generate the project with JBoss Forge